amethon/www/_reflections/journal2.md

 I was pleased to find that my hotel was comfortable and well-appointed, with a view of the sea.
 As I gazed out at the research vessel that will take us on our journey of discovery, I could already feel the excitement and energy of the crew as they bustled about, preparing the ship for the voyage ahead.

-In the evening, I ventured out into the town in search of dinner and was drawn to a small restaurant by the inviting smells and sounds.
-Inside, I was greeted by the warm glow of candlelight and the friendly smile of the owner, who led me to a table by the window.
-The menu was filled with delicious options, and I opted for a platter of fresh oysters and a plate of poached lobster with a lemon butter sauce and roasted vegetables.
-The meal was accompanied by a glass of crisp white wine grown in the region.
+Early in the evening I decided to venture out into the town in search of dinner.
+As I wandered the streets, I was drawn to the inviting smells and sounds of a small restaurant, and I decided to step inside.
+I was greeted by the warm glow of candlelight and the friendly smile of the owner, who led me to a table by the window.

+As I sat down to enjoy my dinner at the small restaurant in La Rochelle, I was presented with a menu full of delicious options.
+I decided to start with a platter of fresh oysters, harvested from the local waters and served on a bed of ice.
+The oysters were plump and briny, with a delicate sweetness that lingered on my tongue.

+For my main course, I opted for a plate of poached lobster, served with a lemon butter sauce and a side of roasted vegetables.
+The lobster was tender and succulent, with a rich, buttery flavor that was heightened by the zesty lemon sauce.
+The vegetables were crisp and flavorful, adding a welcome crunch and balance to the dish.

+For dessert, I couldn't resist trying the restaurant's signature tarte tatin, a delicious caramelized apple tart served with a scoop of creamy vanilla bean ice cream.
+The tart was warm and gooey, with a buttery crust and tender slices of sweet, caramelized apples.
+The ice cream was rich and creamy, with a hint of vanilla that complemented the tart perfectly.
+I savored each bite, feeling satisfied and content as I finished my meal.

+As I enjoyed my meal, I sipped on a glass of crisp Bordeaux Blanc, grown in the rolling hills of the region.
+The wine was light and refreshing, with a hint of herbs and a clean, crisp finish.

 As I enjoyed my dinner, I couldn't help but feel grateful for the opportunity to experience the rich culture and flavors of La Rochelle.
 The months since I received the invitation to join the deep sea diving expedition have been a blur of preparation and study, but now, as I stand on the threshold of this great adventure, I am filled with a resolute and unwavering spirit, ready to explore the unknown and discover the secrets of the deep.